gromann/gridsome-forestry-starter/projects/introduction-to-property-based-testing.md

 * Sorting the Array twice will lead to the same Result
 * Every item in the sorted array must be smaller than its successor

- These properties are implemented in javaScript using the awesome framework fast.Check in the example test below.
+These properties are implemented in JavaScript using the awesome framework [fast-Check](https://dubzzz.github.io/fast-check.github.com/) below.

 ``` js